QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 If it does not start automatically, use the link at the bottom of the output in the terminal (which should show with `Follow Link`).

-Navigate to the {doc}`Interacting with Julia <julia_environment>` section to explore this interface and start writing code.
+Proceed to the next section on [Jupyter](julia_environment) to explore this interface and start writing code.

 (reset_notebooks)=
 ## Refreshing the Notebooks after Modification